gsalaman/recipes/smoked_salmon.md

 # Smoked Salmon

 I like to use a 2.5-3 lb filet for this.
+Did a costco one without the skin on the bottom...not as good as standard grocery store.

 Dry brine:
 * 1 cup brown sugar